-With the rise of the restaurant industry in the Philippines comes a need for ideas and the experience to sustain it.
+With the rise of the restaurant industry in the Philippines comes the need for ideas, the experience to sustain it, and restaurant consultancy.
 Some will resort to tried-and-tested concepts—think of the brands being brought here from the US—while others will go for something a little more hardworking.
 Something more unique and built from the ground up.

 Where some entrepreneurs fail to come up with an idea that works, chef consultants come in.
 This is a new breed of chefs that has been growing for a while now: your usual chef, taken a notch higher to evolve into a hybrid of executive chef, restaurateur, and sometimes kitchen and interior designer.
 Got a concept and some funds, but don’t know how to make it work?
 Call and collaborate with a chef consultant.